reframejs/reframe/readme.md

 enables Reframe to adopt the technologies of tomorrow and enables you to replace technologies as you scale.

-In short, Reframe has no lock-in, in the broadest sense.
+In short, Reframe has no lock-in.
-We call this approach the [Zero-LOC framework](/zero-loc-framework.md).
+We call our approach the [Zero-LOC framework](/zero-loc-framework.md).